airbytehq/airbyte/docs/integrations/sources/google-adwords.md

 #### Requirements

 * Google Adwords Manager Account with an approved Developer Token \(note: In order to get API access to Google Adwords, you must have a "manager" account.
 This must be created separately from your standard account.
-You can find more information about this distinction in the [google ads docs](https://ads.google.com/home/tools/manager-accounts/).\)
+You can find more information about this distinction in the [Google Ads docs](https://ads.google.com/home/tools/manager-accounts/).\)

 This guide will provide information as if starting from scratch.
 Please skip over any steps you have already completed.